Nesters/serverless-101/README.md

 First, install Serverless framework:
 `npm install -g serverless`

+Now you can use `serverless` (shorthand: `sls`) CLI to manage your Serverless functions.

-Now let's create a Serverless boilerplate:
+Let's create a Serverless boilerplate template for a Node.js function:
 `serverless create --template aws-nodejs --path <directory name for your project>`

 You can find all of the available template [here](https://github.com/serverless/serverless/tree/master/lib/plugins/create/templates)

 ## Create your own functions